camunda-community-hub/camunda-8-connector-csv/README.md

 # camunda-8-connector-csv

-A connector will be used to manage CSV files.
+This connector is used to manage CSV files.
+Read files (with filter and pagination), write files, and update files.

 # Principle

+TODO
+Remove reader/writer to have only ProcessCSV / GetProperties

+Input

 ## CSV

 A CVS is an ASCII file.
 The file contains multiple line.
 The first line is the definition, and each other line are records, one record per line.
-The definition line contains a serie of fields separate by a separator.
+The definition line contains a series of fields separate by a separator.
 By default, the separator is a ";".

 Example: